 Treating “inflammaging,” and attacking both problems at once.

 Inflammation + Aging = Inflammaging

-- Potential mechanisms of inflammaging include increased susceptibility to disease, central obesity, increased gut permeability, changes to microbiota composition, cellular senescence (you cells stop dividing (you have trouble healing ad fighting disease), oxidative stress caused by dysfunctional mitochondria (energy levels drop and oxidative damage occurs), immune cell dysregulation, and chronic infections.
+Potential mechanisms of inflammaging include increased susceptibility to disease, central obesity, increased gut permeability, changes to microbiota composition, cellular senescence (your cells stop dividing (you have trouble healing and fighting disease)), oxidative stress caused by dysfunctional mitochondria (energy levels drop and oxidative damage occurs), immune cell dysregulation, and chronic infections.

 Researchers concluded inflammaging is associated with the decline of vascular function, which is a critical risk factor for the onset of cardiovascular disease.
 Furthermore, oxidative stress as a result of the decline of cellular proliferation, senescence, and loss of adaptive immune function, immnunosenescence, is characteristic of age-onset diseases such as cardiovascular disease.”

 The researchers also suggest that among other treatments, doctors should explore the nutritional component.
 They suggest more research into these factors: